Studio Elroy, Portland, Oregon

 A light-filled great room with warm oak ceiling, steel windows, and a quiet fireplace

-Great RoomThree Layered Lighting
+Great RoomThree-Layer Lighting

 What's available